Super-Eddington accretion in protogalactic cores: The simulation suite

-We assume that no SF occurs prior to the seeding of the BH.
+We assumed that no SF occurs prior to the seeding of the BH.
 We set the temperature cooling floor to $T_{\rm min} = 44$~K, corresponding to the temperature of the cosmic microwave background at the simulated redshift ($z = 15$).
 This choice ensures that the \citet{Jeans_1902} mass is always resolved by at least $N_{\rm smooth}$ gas particles for all densities below $\sim 10^4$~yr.} From that point onwards, the total stellar mass increases monotonically with time and follows a similar evolution across all runs, showing only small differences depending on $M_{\rm BH}(t_{\rm i})$ and $\epsilon_{\rm c}$.
-However, these differences show no clear trend -- for instance, the \emph{intermediate-feedback} case ($\epsilon_{\rm c} = 10^{-3}$) results in the early highest stellar masses regardless of $M_{\rm BH}(t_{\rm i})$, pointing to a possible sweet spot in BH feedback, where the injected energy is not strong enough to significantly quench SF, yet sufficient to suppress BH growth and retain more gas available to form stars -- possibly even triggering it through shock-induced compression \citep[e.g.][]{Zubovas_et_al_2013, Shin_et_al_2019, Zana_et_al_2022a}.
+However, these differences show no clear trend -- for instance, the intermediate-feedback case ($\epsilon_{\rm c} = 10^{-3}$) results in the early highest stellar masses regardless of $M_{\rm BH}(t_{\rm i})$, pointing to a possible sweet spot in BH feedback, where the injected energy is not strong enough to significantly quench SF, yet sufficient to suppress BH growth and retain more gas available to form stars -- possibly even triggering it through shock-induced compression \citep[e.g.][]{Zubovas_et_al_2013, Shin_et_al_2019, Zana_et_al_2022a}.
 Some of these effects are also evident in the total stellar mass $M_{*}(t_{\rm f})$ at the end of the simulations, which tends to increase with stronger feedback, further suggesting a potentially positive role of BH feedback in enhancing SF.
 In the sub-Eddington cases, for $\epsilon_{\rm c} = 0$, the stellar evolution is qualitatively similar but shows a consistently higher mass by some $10^{5}~\msun$.
 This is expected, due to the fact that the amount of gas in the densest regions of the disc remains available for SF, as the BH growth is minimal.
-Given that the SE case with $\epsilon_{\rm c}=0$ produces fewer stars than its sub-Eddington counterpart -- initially by nearly a factor of two -- we can confirm that gas availability is the only dominant factor in this context.
+Given that the SE case with $\epsilon_{\rm c}=0$ produces fewer stars than its sub-Eddington counterpart -- initially by nearly a factor of two -- we can confirm that gas availability is the only dominant factor in this context: SE accretion depletes the gas in the central region at a much faster rate than in the sub-Eddington case.